sawyerwatts/Checklists/app.md

 architectures), try to slice based off the design decision that will change more frequently (so slice vertically as business logic will change much more frequently than DB providers and data stores).

+## Security

+- Obvious stuff, like SQL and command injection.
+- Could any of the input vectors be able to execute a DOS attack, even accidentally?
+If so, how would that be done?

 ## Scalability and SLAs